Readability Formulas: seven reasons to avoid them and what to do instead

 In the early days of readability formulas, 40-70 years ago, you would have had to count by hand.
 Today, of course, if you wanted a readability score, you would rely on a computer program.

-But a recent study by researchers at the University of Michigan found that different computer programs running the same text through the same formula gave different scores.
+But a study by researchers at the University of Michigan found that different computer programs running the same text through the same formula gave different scores.
 (Shixiang Zhou, Heejin Jeong, and Paul A. Green, How Consistent Are the Best-Known Readability Equations in Estimating the Readability of Design Standards?
 IEEE Transactions on Professional Communication, March 2017.)

 How can that happen?
 It turns out that the programs vary in how they count specific features of a sentence.
 Is the date 2019 one syllable or four syllables?
 Does the program count a semi-colon like a period?
 Just treating such things differently can change the score your content gets.

-If these formulas don’t agree and the computer programs don’t agree where is the reliability?
+If these formulas don’t agree, and the computer programs don’t agree, where is the reliability?
 Nowhere.

 2. Readability scores are not valid